cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  3.3. ...
 Interactive online help under Windows XP 3.4. ...
 Support for different languages
  3.5. ...
 Restrictions / Features / Hints & Tips
  3.6. ...
-Using certificates and keys created with older CrypTool versions
+Using certificates and keys created with older CT1 versions
  4. ...
 Installation / de-installation / key usage / operating
  4.1. ...
 Installation
  4.2. ...
-De-installation of CrypTool
+De-installation of CT1
  4.3. ...
 Repeated usage of keys
  4.3.1. ...
 Keys of previous versions
  4.3.2. ...
 Keys stored in the files of the PSE directory